 Arm yourself with the right type of evidence.
 Ask your building inspector at Vital today.

 We all do our best to ensure that our building projects meet all the local industry standards and invest in efforts to ensure the safety and quality in our construction projects.
-However, if push comes to shove and you must face litigation due to building disputes, know that we, at Vital Building and Pest Inspections, are ready.
+However, if push comes to shove and you must face litigation due to building disputes, know that we, at Vital Building Inspections Sydney, are ready.

 We have the right people who can prepare an effective expert witness report for you.
 They can aid you in achieving the resolution you need.
-Get in touch with Vital Building and Pest Inspections at 0401 012 074.
+Get in touch with Vital Building Inspections Sydney at 0401 012 074.
 Our experts are always ready to help you.